ankouros/samakia-fabric/OPERATIONS.md

 Implementation detail (no manual steps):
 - The Makefile bootstraps Terraform from a runner-local workspace that copies the env files **excluding** `backend.tf` (backend remains in Git), because Terraform cannot `plan/apply` against an uninitialized `backend "s3"` block.
 - The Makefile exports `TF_VAR_fabric_repo_root` so Terraform `local-exec` can run repo scripts via absolute paths during bootstrap (no cwd/relative-path assumptions).
+- Proxmox SDN primitives are created/validated via token-auth API calls; if the SDN plane does not exist, the token must have `SDN.Allocate` or an operator must pre-create the SDN plane first.
+Proxmox SDN changes are **not usable until applied** cluster-wide (`PUT /cluster/sdn`); Samakia Fabric automation runs this apply step when needed (or when explicitly forced).
+  - Terraform `local-exec` SDN ensure hooks run with `--apply` so SDN changes become usable immediately after `terraform apply` (no manual `/cluster/sdn` apply step).

 Operational flow (non-interactive):
 - `make backend.configure`